 PMOs are synthetic chemical structures modeled on the natural framework of RNA.
 The PMO manufacturing process involves a series of highly controlled chemical steps that significantly differ from the typical living cell process used to manufacture a biologic or recombinant protein-based drug.

-The first step in developing a PMO-based drug is to identify the sequence of the target RNA.
+The first step in developing a PMO-based drug candidate is to identify the sequence of the target RNA.
 PMOs are designed to bind to a specific sequence in the target RNA to change how the RNA functions.

 The building blocks used to make a PMO are called subunits.
 Each PMO subunit contains a six-sided morpholine ring, a structure that is similar to the five-sided ribose ring in an RNA subunit, and a nucleic acid base.